ItEndsWithTens/Arbatel/README.md

   ### Build dependencies

-  Most of this project's dependencies are simply NuGet packages, but a couple are custom versions of third-party libraries and need to be built from source before this project will work properly from an IDE.
-If you know what you're doing, you're welcome to build them by hand, but I'd recommend using the Nuke script.
+  Most of this project's dependencies are simply NuGet packages, but one is a custom version of a third-party library and needs to be built from source before this project will work properly from an IDE.
+If you know what you're doing, you're welcome to build it by hand, but I'd recommend using the Nuke script.

   If you have the Nuke global tool installed, it's as easy as changing to the root solution directory and calling
   ```Shell